seek-oss/logger/docs/eeeoh.md

 ### By team

-If your service is shared by multiple teams, you can create a separate logger per team.
+If your service emits logs that correspond to different teams, you can create a separate logger per team.

 ```typescript
 export const teamALogger = createLogger({